Sign Up for a Free Account

 (Source: United States Public Health Service, 1996.
 Public domain.)

 Tokyo subway attempted cyanide attacks (1995).
 On May 5, 1995, a burning paper bag was discovered in a toilet in Tokyo's Shinjuku subway station.
 On examination, it was found to be a hydrogen cyanide device; had it not been extinguished in time, it would have released enough gas into the ventilation system to potentially kill 10,000 commuters.
 Two months later, on July 4th, several undetonated cyanide devices were found at other locations in the Tokyo subway.
-Later, when police raided the facilities of the cult, stockpiles of chemicals were found that could be used for producing enough sarin to kill 4 million people.
+Later, when police raided the facilities of the cult, stockpiles of chemicals were found that could be used to produce enough sarin to kill 4 million people.

 Chemical Weapons Convention (1997).
 The Eighteen Nation Committee on Disarmament, sponsored by the United Nations in 1961, originally considered disarmament and nuclear test controls.
 Between 1965 and 1968, the committee negotiated the Treaty on the Non-Proliferation of Nuclear Weapons.
 By 1984, the Eighteen Nation Committee on Disarmament evolved into the Conference on Disarmament.
 On September 3, 1992, the Conference on Disarmament submitted to the United Nations General Assembly its annual report, which contained the text of the Chemical Weapons Convention (CWC)--officially the Convention on the Prohibition of the Development, Production, Stockpiling, and Use of Chemical Weapons and on their Destruction.
 The General Assembly approved the CWC on November 30, 1992, and the U.N.
 Secretary-General opened the CWC for signature in Paris on January 13, 1993.
 The CWC remained open for signature until it entered into force on April 29, 1997.